M-Badri/Turblyze/README.md

 - Creating custom discretization schemes
 - Debugging techniques

-## Roadmap

-Directions under consideration for future development, aspirational, not commitments.
-This list will evolve over time.

-- [ ] Fully-coupled implicit solver
-- [ ] Additional turbulence models
-- [ ] Additional mesh formats (e.g. OpenFOAM polyMesh, CGNS)

 ## License and Support

 Turblyze is released under the **Apache License 2.0**, see the [`LICENSE`](LICENSE) file for the full text.
-Every source file carries an SPDX `Apache-2.0` identifier.

 For questions or bug reports, open an issue on the project's issue tracker.